LittleUmbrella/TimeTrack/README.md

 ## Tracking
 So now you have this file, but then what?
 Add all the times up manually?
-That's actually what I used to do!
-But now there is [track](track.js) that sums up the times, per week.
+That's actually what I used to do when I had a file with more complexity.
+But I am giving up the needless complextiy and I built [track](track.js) to sum up the times, per week.